openwebdocs/owd-website/pages/content/posts/securecontext-webidl/securecontext-webidl.md

 Many web platform features are only available in secure contexts.
 This usually means that the script's document was served over HTTPS (but browsers also treat URLs like `localhost` as secure contexts, to make local testing more convenient).

 When a feature is only available in secure contexts, MDN authors indicate this using macros in the Markdown source: the [secureContext_header](https://github.com/mdn/yari/blob/main/kumascript/macros/secureContext_header.ejs) macro adds a banner across the rendered page.
-So if an author includes a line like `{{secureContext_header}}`, then the rendered page will contain a box like this:
+So if an author incmnmnludes a line like {% raw %}`{{secureContext_header}}`{% endraw %}, then the rendered page will contain a box like this:

 ![Secure context banner rendered on MDN](securecontext-header.png)